 Suffering, as it turns out, is necessary because it formulates personality and constructs the ability to overcome life’s challenges.
-A life full of happiness and significance, according to Nietzsche, is related to the term “self-overcoming” and there is no self-overcoming without suffering.
+A life full of happiness and significance, according to Nietzsche, is related to the term ‘self-overcoming’ and there is no self-overcoming without suffering.
 In the process of overcoming one experiences the immense joy of discovery, however it is entwined with suffering.
-“But the worst enemy whom you can encounter will always be yourself; you ambush yourself in caves and woods […] You must want to burn yourself up in your own flame: how could you become new if you did not first become ashes!”
-(Nietzsche 2006, 47).
+‘But the worst enemy whom you can encounter will always be yourself; you ambush yourself in caves and woods […] You must want to burn yourself up in your own flame: how could you become new if you did not first become ashes!’
 The hero who overcomes himself, is one who enables himself to face his emotions and to feel his pain and suffering.
 Individuals who do not enable this, will be inaccessible, rigid, and superficial and will not succeed in embarking on life’s journey.
 Suffering motivates the individual to embark on a journey of growth and development.
-To prevail over suffering and contain it, one must be tolerant (Netzer 2011).
+To prevail over suffering and contain it, one must be tolerant.

-Existential suffering stems from our experiencing ourselves as captives in time (Sartre 1990).
+Existential suffering stems from our experiencing ourselves as captives in time.
 Suffering is caused not only by mental traits and difficult, painful, and harmful life events, but also from the manner in which the individual copes with them.
-Awareness of the individual’s part in creating his own suffering is the foundation for change (Netzer 2011).
+Awareness of the individual’s part in creating his own suffering is the foundation for change.
 One who finds meaning in suffering and renders it a lever for internal growth, develops the mental qualities of a hero who takes steps toward a journey to the self—a journey that also entails great happiness.
 Insufferable experiences often incorporate many happy moments, as Viktor Frankl accurately articulated in his book Man’s Search for Meaning.
-Frankl describes the unbearable suffering he experienced in Auschwitz and his attempt to find meaning, hope, and even happiness within ‘hell’: “I understood how a man who has nothing left in this world still may know bliss, be it only for a brief moment, in the contemplation of his beloved.”
-(Frankl 1992, 49)
+Frankl describes the unbearable suffering he experienced in Auschwitz and his attempt to find meaning, hope, and even happiness within ‘hell’: ‘I understood how a man who has nothing left in this world still may know bliss, be it only for a brief moment, in the contemplation of his beloved’.

 While happiness and suffering are intertwined in life’s journey, the unnecessary pursuit of happiness leads to unnecessary suffering.
-Roman philosopher, Seneca, argues that the pursuit of happiness causes the individual’s inability to distinguish between happiness and pleasure.
-This misconception not only distances the individual from happiness but also causes him or her to suffer “Even those people who declare the highest good to be in the belly, see what a dishonorable position they have assigned to it [...] it is owing to pleasure itself that they are unhappy [...]
-Virtue is a lofty quality [...] pleasure is low, slavish, weakly, perishable [...] [it] fades away as soon as its first impulse is over” (Seneca, “Of a Happy Life” VII).
+The Roman philosopher, Seneca, argues that the pursuit of happiness causes the individual’s inability to distinguish between happiness and pleasure.
+This misconception not only distances the individual from happiness but also causes him or her to suffer.

+‘Even those people who declare the highest good to be in the belly, see what a dishonorable position they have assigned to it [...] it is owing to pleasure itself that they are unhappy [...]
+Virtue is a lofty quality [...] pleasure is low, slavish, weakly, perishable [...] [it] fades away as soon as its first impulse is over’.